Home HOMESCHOOLINGFUN SCHOOL - PRESCHOOL Fun School Preschool: Dinosaur Activities and Crafts

 Letter of the week: “D” is for Dinosaur

-This might not be my most creative design but it allowed Emily to practice more gluing skills.
-To make this I cut out the letter D on construction paper then glued it to a stronger piece of cardstock paper, then had Emily glue on some paper dinosaur clip art I found online and cut out.
+This is a super simple craft and provides good motor skill practice with gluing!
+To make this I cut out the letter D on construction paper then glued it to a stronger piece of cardstock paper, then had Emily glue on some paper dinosaurs I had printed and cut out from clip art like this.

 Dinosaur Coloring Pages